alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 I have worked mostly remotely since 2011, so I should know what I'm speaking about!
-(In fact most of the time I don't, but this will be our little secret :wink:)
+(In fact most of the time I don't, but this will be our little secret 😉)

 ## Remote Meetings